sam-b-edwards/coop-counter/README.md

 The app uses a YOLOv8 model trained specifically for chicken detection.
 The model weights (`best.pt`) are included in the repository and detect "Boiler-Chicken" class with a default confidence threshold of 0.2.

+## Contributing

+This was developed as a school project.
+The frontend was worked on by my friend [@kaelangraham](https://github.com/kaelangraham).

 ## Troubleshooting

 ### Expo SDK Version Mismatch